-Marijuana possession is officially legal in Massachusetts as of 12/15/2016.
-Up to an ounce on your person, and up to 10 ounces at your home are fine.
-And even if you exceed those amounts, the worst case is that you might get the excess confiscated or receive a ticket if you are under 21.Criminal Charge in Massachusetts?
+Marijuana possession is officially legal in Massachusetts.
+You are legally allowed to carry up to an ounce on your person and have up to 10 ounces in your home.
+And even if you exceed those amounts, in theory, the worst case is that you might get the excess confiscated or receive a ticket if you are under 21.Criminal Charge in Massachusetts?
 Call Attorney Russell Matson at (781) 817-6332.

-The only circumstances where it is still possible to get criminal marijuana possession charges in Massachusetts is for selling it.
+Since the only circumstances where it is still possible to get criminal marijuana possession charges in Massachusetts is for selling it, cops may see this where it doesn’t exist.
 And if you are being charged or investigated for a marijuana offense of intent to distribute or sell, that is still quite scary.
-Cops will still be looking to bust dealers for some time, and the market will exist until retail shops open in 2018.
+Cops are absolutely still looking to bust alleged “dealers”.
+And the market for buyers will continue to exist until retail shops open in 2018, any maybe after.

 If you are facing marijuana or drug charges and need help—I can be there for you.
 Contact me today for a free consultation.

 In November 2016, Massachusetts voters passed a ballot initiative to legalize marijuana.

 As of 12/15/16, possession of up to one ounce of dried marijuana on your person at any time will be legal.
 Marijuana paraphernalia is also legal now.
 So you can buy, use, and say the words “bong” with impunity, and not have to pretend that these devices are for tobacco.
 Of course, if you are smoking other, more serious drugs, then paraphernalia laws still apply.

 But there will still be marijuana criminal charges, including selling it illegally (anything other than a legal medical dispensary, until pot shops open in 2018), possessing it if you are under 21, growing too many plants, and more.
 And “driving while high” will remain a crime, and cops may start to push that if you are stopped with weed in your car.